mercedezvdw/ram_ah/README.md

 The user now needs to open the 'ram_ah' directory in the preferred code editor.
 Now, the user simply needs to type 'python main.py' into the command line and press enter, and the code will run.*

+We are using the given data of districts 1-3.
+District 0 and test have been used for our own experimenting purposes.

 ## Running the algorithms
 Argparse has been implemented for running `main.py`.
 For additional information, you can use `--help`.
 To run an algorithm use `--algo "name_algorithm" --district "district_number"`.
 Optional: use `--plot` to make a plot of the results.